 Beaver Builder Modules

-You will get around 30 modules with Beaver Builder, which is a little less compared to the 45 modules of Divi… but this, however, does not mean that Divi is particularly better.
+You will get around 30+ modules with Beaver Builder, which is a little less compared to 40+ modules of Divi… but this, however, does not mean that Divi is particularly better.

 All the basic modules such as accordion, maps, posts, headings, buttons, CTAs, divider, image, HTML code, gallery, and more, are included with Beaver Builder.

-With that, if you can’t find any built-in content module, you can always look for third-party addons, many of which are available for free as well.
+That said, if you need something specific and you can’t find it among built-in Beaver Builder modules, you can always look for third-party add-ons, many of which are available for free as well.

 Divi Builder Content Modules

-Lastly, Divi modules also have dedicated fields for CSS IDs and classes which makes it easier to use advanced stylings.
+Lastly, Divi modules also have dedicated fields for CSS IDs and classes which make using advanced stylings easier.

 One of the best things about page builders is that they usually come with tons of pre-built templates.
 These templates can be used to set up your complete website almost instantly.

-Yes, you can always build the pages from scratch — but the templates are super helpful if you don’t have the time and a reason to do so.
+Yes, you can always build the pages from scratch — but the templates are super helpful if you don’t have the time or a reason to do so.